-25. (1) Where an offence under this Ordinance which has been committed by a body corporate is proved to have been committed with the consent or connivance of, or to be attributable to any neglect on the part of,-
+25. (1) If an offence under this Ordinance which has been committed by a corporate body is proved to have been committed with the consent or connivance of, or to be attributable to any neglect on the part of,-

-(a) any director, manager, secretary or other similar officer of the body corporate; or he as well as the body corporate shall be deemed to be guilty of that offence and shall be liable to be proceeded against and punished accordingly.
+(a) any director, manager, secretary or other similar officer of the body; or that person, as well as the corporate body commits that offence and is liable to be proceeded against and punished accordingly.